bendrick92/personal-website/_posts/2016-02-12-setting-up-a-raspberry-pi-web-server.md

 The next step in the LAMP setup is to install MySQL, which is a powerful open-source Database Management System used to manage/save application data:

-`sudo apt-get install mysql-server mysql-client php5-mysql`
+`sudo apt-get install default-mysql-server php7.0-mysql -y`

-You will be prompted with several windows asking for a default "root" password and confirmation.
-Feel free to enter whatever password you like, but be sure to take note of it for future use.

 Once the MySQL installation is complete, it can be activated using the following command:

-`sudo mysql_install_db`
+`sudo mysql_secure_installation`

 You'll be asked for the root password you set during the installation process (you can change it here if you'd like), followed by a number of configuration questions.
 In most cases, you can simply answer "y" to all of these and proceed through the rest of the process.

 Now that MySQL is installed and configured, we'll install PHP:

-`sudo apt-get install php5 libapache2-mod-php5 -y`
+`sudo apt-get install php7.0 libapache2-mod-php7.0 -y`

 Once the PHP installation is finished, you're ready to configure Apache to serve your pages, bypassing your ISP's restrictions on port 80.